Academic Common Market

 Fact Book and Data Exchange

-Louisiana leaders receive the SREB Fact Book on Higher Education, as well as Louisiana: Featured Facts from the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+Louisiana leaders receive the SREB Fact Book on Higher Education and Louisiana: Featured Facts from the SREB Fact Book on Higher Education.

 Louisiana participating agency and SREB-State Data Exchange Coordinator: Kimberly Kirkpatrick, Louisiana Board of Regents